How To Consistently Hire (and Keep) Candidates from Diverse Backgrounds

 Here are some additional pointers to help you on your way:

 Act on candidate experience surveys: If you’re unsure why you’re losing candidates, ask them.
 Whether they were successful or not, most candidates will have a lot to say about their hiring experience.
 Send out candidate experience surveys and then act on the responses.

 Clean up your comms: The hiring process is the first interaction most candidates will have with your company—how you interact makes a BIG difference.
 Use automated stage actions and offer management to leave candidates feel confident you’ve got it all figured out (because you do).

 Problem: You put a ton of work into recruiting diverse candidates, but new hires don’t have the support they need.

 First impressions matter.
 And what happens in onboarding, impacts the entire culture of your company.

-Remember, delivering on what you say you believe = top marks for brand credibility.
+Remember, delivering on what you say you believe = top marks for brand credibility, not just for diversity recruitment.
 So show candidates you’re ready to roll out the red carpet and keep it out, starting with an awesome onboarding team.

 Assemble a group of 3 to 5 dedicated people your new hires can go to with any question.
 This way, you help balance the time burden of onboarding a new employee, while giving your new hire plenty of folks they can turn to whenever they need help.